Hernán Crespo: Style of play

 Crespo was a fast, tenacious, powerful, and complete striker, who possessed good technique, composure in possession, and an eye for goal; he also excelled in the air.
 A prolific and opportunistic goal scorer, he was capable of finishing well both with his feet and with his head, and was known for his ability to score acrobatic goals.
-He was effective off the ball, due to his work-rate, tactical intelligence, and attacking movement, which he often used to provide depth for his team or create space for his teammates; he was also capable of linking up well with other forwards.
+He was effective off the ball due to his work-rate, tactical intelligence, and attacking movement, which he often used to provide depth for his team or create space for his teammates; he was also capable of linking up well with other forwards.
 Due to his goalscoring ability and wide range of skills, he is regarded as one of the best strikers of his generation, and as one of Serie A's best ever foreign players.
-He faced several injuries throughout his career, which limited his playing time at times.
+He faced several injuries throughout his career, which limited his playing time.

 Nicknames

 While commonly known as Hernán, Crespo was christened Hernando Jorge Crespo, after his grandfather of the same name.
 His most common nickname is "Valdanito", after legendary compatriot striker Jorge Valdano, as he was thought to be his heir due to their similar appearance and eye for goal.
-He is also called, although less often, "El Polaco" (or "The Pole") as his family addressed him that way in his youth because of his light hair.
+He is also, although less often, called "El Polaco" (or "The Pole"), as his family addressed him that way in his youth because of his light hair.